timmcginley/Agile/Systems/Facade/README.md

 > Identify Segments or Zones

 * We have said above that the facade has layers, which should be further explored here.
-* In addition we the facade lies on a surface.
-What are the segments / zones of the core, this might be both in laterally and ventrally.
-This should include the energy systems, fire safety / pressurised area, structure, stairs, (fire) lifts and many more things.
+* Additionally the facade lies on a surface.
+What are the segments / zones of the facade surface.

 ## AP1.4 Scope
 > Define the Scope of the Study

-Next you should scope your investigation of the core / circulation system.
-You may for instance want to focus on the energy systems, fire safety / pressurised area.
+Next you should scope your investigation of the facade layers / surface.
+You may for instance want to focus on the daylight, fire safety and or insulation.
 This is up to you to define.
-You are also welcome to include all the segments

 ## AP1.5 Features
 > Identify Features

 Here you need to identify the features for each of the segements that are in the scope of your study.
-For instance a feature might be that the fire lift is in a pressurised shaft.
-It might be thickness of the core walls, this is up to you to identify.
+For instance a feature might be that the glazing is shaded or that the verticality of the structure is expressed, or the design of ventilation ducts in the facade.

 ## Biomimetic Inspirtation
 * [Lens-Shaped Leaves Harvest Light](https://asknature.org/strategy/crystals-draw-sunlight-into-plant/)